The EU's food safety policy covers food from farm to fork. It is designed to guarantee:

-When new members join the EU (and hence the single market), transitional measures may be needed to give them time to catch up with the EU's high food safety standards.
-In the meantime, they are not allowed to export foodstuffs that do not meet those standards.
+When new countries join the EU and the single market, they may need transitional measures until they can meet the EU's high food safety standards.
+In the meantime, they cannot export foodstuffs that do not meet those standards.

-As regards foods involving genetically manipulated organisms (GMOs), cloning and nanotechnology ('novel foods'), the Commission favours responsible innovation.
-This gives EU citizens the best guarantee of safety and the strongest impetus for economic growth.
+Where foods involving genetically manipulated organisms (GMOs), cloning and nanotechnology ('novel foods') are concerned, the Commission favours responsible innovation.
+This both guarantees safety and encourages economic growth.

-Animals can also be moved freely throughout the EU.
+Animals can be moved freely throughout the EU.
 But the health and welfare standards that apply on the farm must also be met during transport.
 When there are outbreaks of animal diseases, the EU has mechanisms and procedures in place to act swiftly and ban products if necessary.

 EU 'pet passports' enable people to take their pets (cats, dogs and ferrets) with them when they travel.
 However, to prevent diseases spreading, precautions apply to pets just as they do to other animals.

 All plants and plant material can be moved throughout the EU, as long as they are pest-free.
 Screening imported plant material and monitoring EU territory helps detect new pests at an early stage.

 The EU operates a rapid early warning system – RASFF - to protect people from food that does not comply with European food safety rules.
 This system also spots whether foodstuffs contain banned substances or excessive amounts of high-risk substances, such as residues of veterinary medicines in meat or carcinogenic colourings in food.

 When a threat is spotted, alerts go out across the EU.
 Blocking a single batch may be all that is needed, but all shipments of a particular product from a farm, factory or port of entry will be stopped if necessary.
 Products already in warehouses and shops may be recalled.

 Whenever significant outbreaks of animal disease or food poisoning affect European consumers, EU authorities can trace the movement of food products all the way back up the production chain – whether live animals, animal-based products or plants are involved.